ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 ####Logical Backup (or simply "Backup")

-* Data is stored in [compressed](../../../../client-api/operations/maintenance/backup/overview#compression) JSON files.
+* Data is backed-up in [compressed](../../../../client-api/operations/maintenance/backup/overview#compression) JSON files.

 * During restoration, RavenDB -
    * Re-inserts all data into the database.
    * Re-indexes the data.

-* Restoration Time is therefore **slower** than that required for a Snapshot restoration.
+* Restoration Time is therefore **slower** than that required when restoring a Snapshot.

 * Needed storage space is **smaller** than that required to store a Snapshot image.